 Blocks are a nice way to preserve authorship and group similar examples.

 If you want to add a single example, it's probably best to find a file it fits well in and add a cell.

 If you want to add multiple examples, you may want to create a block in the appropriate file.

-Adding interactive examples will mean you need to create a serialized file which stores the input events; this can be done using MakieGallery.
+Adding interactive examples will mean you need to create a serialized file which stores the input events.
+This can be done using MakieGallery.
 First, load the database of examples using